Stock watch: How did the Seahawks grade out in their 27-24 opening-week defeat to the Broncos?

-There weren't many bright spots in the Seahawks' defeat to the Denver Broncos, but the rookie punter was -- once again -- something to cheer about.
+There weren't many bright spots in the Seahawks' defeat to the Denver Broncos, but the rookie punter was — once again —something to cheer about.

 Some quick grades from a game that the Seahawks may be kicking themselves about all season, a 27-24 loss to Denver.